arangodb/arangodb/arangod/Futures/README.md

 p.setValue(1);
 ```

-### Aggregate Futures
+## Aggregate Futures

 TODO

-## Pro / Conta Arguments
+## Pro / Contra Arguments

 **Pro**
-- Easy to integrate future patttern with existing callback based code (i.e. ClusterComm)
+- Easy to integrate future pattern with existing callback based code (i.e. ClusterComm)
 - Fairly simple to use with synchronous code, just call `future.get()` to wait for the async operation
-- Support for exceptions is natively build in
+- Support for exceptions is natively built in

 **Contra**
 - Uses an extra heap allocation per Promise / Future pair
 - Timeouts are not natively handled
-- Our implementation does not adher to the C++ standard, might become a legacy code
+- Our implementation does not adhere to the C++ standard, might become a legacy code
 - ??